• Home

 According to a recent Forbes profile, her ballet teachers at Bolshoi Theater School in Brazil held lit cigarettes under her thigh to test how long she could hold it up to her ear, without getting burned.

-She’d sit through academic classes from 7 a.m. to noon before training in ballet classes from 1 p.m. to 9 p.m. while also fighting off competition from fellow dancers who’d reportedly hide glass shards in each other’s shoes to sabotage one another.
+She’d sit through academic classes from 7 a.m. to noon before training in ballet classes from 1 p.m. to 9 p.m., while also fighting off competition from fellow dancers who’d reportedly hide glass shards in each other’s shoes to sabotage one another.

 This millennial founder built an $11 billion startup in just six years

-Just like Mark Zuckerberg, Larry Ellison and Larry Page, Lopes Lara would meet her future business partner, Tarek Mansour, at college.
+Just like Mark Zuckerberg, Larry Ellison, and Larry Page, Lopes Lara would meet her future business partner, Tarek Mansour, at college.
 The two became close after he began sitting next to her in class to learn from her.

-Now, six years after the company was founded, Kalshi raised $1 billion at an $11 billion valuation—pushing Lopes Lara and Mansour, who each own an estimated 12%, to the billionaire club before hitting 30 years old.
+Now, six years after the company was founded, Kalshi raised $1 billion at an $11 billion valuation—pushing Lopes Lara and Mansour, who each own an estimated 12%, into the billionaire club before hitting 30 years old.

 Behind many successful women is a sport, research reveals